Hanqi Wen

 I am Hanqi (pronounced Hahn-chee), a Ph.D. candidate at the Stephen M. Ross School of Business, University of Michigan.
 I am fortunate to be advised by Professors Izak Duenyas and Joline Uichanco.

 I am broadly interested in operations management problems inspired by real-world observations.
-My research currently centers on two streams:
+My research currently centers on the following streams:

-• Design of Fast-Iterative Products and Services: studying how firms design products and services whose performance evolves through feedback, learning, and continuous improvement.
+- Design of Fast-Iterative Products and Services: studying how firms design products and services whose performance evolves through feedback, learning, and continuous improvement.
+Examples include agile product development and AI model iteration.

-• E-commerce Fulfillment Design: studying how platforms design and manage emerging fulfillment practices under incentive misalignment in e-commerce marketplaces.
+- E-commerce Platform and Fulfillment Design: studying how platforms design and manage emerging fulfillment practices under incentive misalignment in e-commerce marketplaces.
+Examples include inventory commingling and fulfillment regionalization.

 I mainly employ analytical methodologies such as dynamic programming and game theory to study these problems and generate managerial insights.